 When it comes to your blog, if there’s a way to do something easier, faster, and for cheaper, then you should take advantage.
 Here’s a master list of all the resources I use to run my blogs and automate as much as I possibly can.
 This list will be updated as I find new tools to share and reviews to post!

-A2 Hosting – My awesome hosting provider has an awesome support team that goes above and beyond.
-I’ve called them numerous times about issues that aren’t even really their fault, and they’ve always been happy to help or point me in the right direction!
+Bluehost – Bluehost is the perfect hosting provider for new bloggers.
+They have an awesome support team that goes above and beyond to help you out.
+I’ve called them numerous times about issues that aren’t even really their fault, and they’ve always been happy to help or at least point me in the right direction!

 Namecheap – The cheapest domain provider around.